Higher Education Marketing and Communication Strategies: 8 Tips

 5. Unify Branding Across Departments and Faculties

 Every department in your institution is unique, with its own contacts and communications goals.
-But presenting your brand coherently and uniformly across departments is essential for building trust and protecting your organization’s profile.
+However presenting your brand coherently and uniformly across departments is essential for building trust and protecting your organization’s profile.
 Any higher education marketing and communications strategy needs to address this.

 Envoke’s multi-department capabilities help you protect your brand identity while allowing departments to communicate independently with their own subscribers, manage their own lists, and ensure their content reaches the right contacts.